servian/TechChallengeApp/doc/readme.md

 To build a docker image with the application installed on it

-`docker build . -t servian/techchallengeapp:latest`
+`docker build --build-arg arch=amd64 -t servian/techchallengeapp:latest .`

 ### Pull Image from Dockerhub: